giuseppeSilvestro/hibernate-basics/README.md

-# hibernate-basics
+# jdbc-basics

-In this project we will use Hibernate to manage a database with Java.
+In this project we will use JDBC to manage a database with Java.